Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Manticore.md

 - monster/environment/mountain
 - monster/size/large
 - monster/type/monstrosity
-statblock: inline
+aliases: ["Manticore"]
 ---
 # Manticore
 *Source: Monster Manual p.
-213, Princes of the Apocalypse, Storm King's Thunder, Tales from the Yawning Portal, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Storm Lord's Wrath, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Journeys through the Radiant Citadel, Dragonlance: Shadow of the Dragon Queen*
+213. Available in the SRD and the Basic Rules.*

 A monster in every sense of the word, a manticore has a vaguely humanoid head, the body of a lion, and the wings of a dragon.
 A bristling mane stretches down the creature's back, and its long tail ends in a cluster of deadly spikes that can impale prey at impressive range.